 Immaculata's STEM Scholars Program

-Thanks to a grant from the National Science Foundation (NSF), Immaculata University is offering scholarships for community college students to complete their four-year bachelor's degree at Immaculata in biology, chemistry, mathematics, data sciences, or information systems as part of the STEM Scholars Program.
+Thanks to a grant from the National Science Foundation (NSF), Immaculata University is offering scholarships for community college students to complete their four-year bachelor's degree at Immaculata in biology, chemistry, mathematics, mathematics/data sciences, or information systems as part of the STEM Scholars Program.